Please note: a valid prescription is required for all prescription medication.

 Missed Dose and Timing

-If you miss a dose, take it when you remember unless it is close to the next dose.
-If it is nearly time for the next dose, skip the missed dose and resume the regular schedule.
-Do not double up to catch up.
-Keep doses evenly spaced and take them before meals as directed on the label.
+If you miss a dose, take it when you remember unless it is close to your next scheduled dose.
+If the next dose is near, skip the missed dose and resume your usual schedule.
+Do not double up to make up a missed dose.

 Storage and Travel Basics